slathrop/DevConDotNet/README.md

 # DevConDotNet
-Sample command-line interface implementation for an ASP.NET website (i.e., a "Web CLI") based on example by CSaloio.
+Sample command-line interface implementation for an ASP.NET website (i.e., a "Web CLI") based on an example by CSaloio.

 ## Browser Requirements
 Note that this sample assumes that you are using a browser that supports: